Tripati-Lab/Lucarelli-et-al/README.md

 SI Appendix A.pdf contains plain languange instructions and code examples for formatting and cleaning data, and when to apply each of the four functions found in findcutpoints.R

-findcutpoints.R contains the functions that should be loaded into memory ahead of data cleaning.
+SI Appendix B is the R script findcutpoints.R, which contains the functions that should be loaded into memory ahead of data cleaning.

 Analyses_Lucarelli_et_al.R contains script for each data cleaning step and instructions for exporting final data to spreadsheets.